 Facts: How to Replace a Rear Main Seal Without Removing the Transmission

-- The job requires knowledge of engine construction, how it is attached to the transmission, and use of specialty tools.
+• The job requires knowledge of engine construction, how it is attached to the transmission, and the use of specialty tools.

 How To Replace A Rear Main Seal Without Removing The Transmission: In Conclusion…

-Do have your faulty rear main seal replaced immediately, as the symptoms developed will be key for the lifespan of your engine.
-Fail to do this, and there will be a risk of permanent engine damage because of low oil levels if fast leaks are caused by faulty rear main seals that aren’t diagnosed accordingly.
+Do have your faulty rear main seal replaced immediately.
+The symptoms developed will be key for the lifespan of your engine.
+Fail to do this, and there will be a risk of permanent engine damage.
+This is due to low oil levels if fast leaks are caused by faulty rear main seals that aren’t diagnosed accordingly.

 Despite the high cost involved in replacing the rear main seal, seek the services of a qualified service mechanic to fix your vehicle if a problem involving your rear main seal is noticed.
 It can be so tempting to do the job on your own to cut costs.